- Course: MBiol Biological Sciences

 - Company: Reckitt Benckiser - Nurofen

 Adam is studying MBiol Biological Sciences with an industrial placement.
-During his degree he's completed a year in industry at Reckitt Benckiser and attended summer schools in Hong Kong and South Korea.
+During his degree, he's completed a year in industry at Reckitt Benckiser and attended two summer school programmes in one in Hong Kong and another in South Korea.

 About my year in industry